flatpickles/sketchbook-legacy/README.md

 # sketchbook

-The vision for this project is to have a nice web app that presents an ever growing series of AV multimedia projects.
-These "sketches" may be shaders, canvas drawings, audio visualizers, video effects, or anything else, as long as they can run in a browser.

-I started from [this template](https://svelte.dev/repl/65d8e61777a44c77bf46eaa15b5f63dc?version=3.12.1), but have modified it extensively.
+The vision for this project is to have a nice web app that presents an ever growing series of AV multimedia sketches.
+These may be shaders, canvas drawings, audio visualizers, video effects, or anything else, as long as they can run in a browser.
+I started from [this template](https://svelte.dev/repl/65d8e61777a44c77bf46eaa15b5f63dc?version=3.12.1), but have since modified it extensively.

 ## Feature wishlist & next steps
-* Full-screen shaders
+* Show/hide sidebars
 * Style improvements to sidebars
-* Show/hide sidebars
+* Pretty font(s)
 * Inputs:
     * Mouse position
     * Microphone